maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_2_Draft_a_Program_Proposal.md

     However, if you'd like refine the document further, explore the information in the **Iterate and revise** section below.

-1. Save the file to your OneDrive account with the following file name: **TEALS Program Proposal.docx**.
+1. Save the file to your OneDrive account with the following file name: **Program Proposal.docx**.
 The next exercise uses this document.

 ### Iterate and Revise